sharma-subendra-kr/LimberGridView/README.md

 LimberGridView, a powerful JavaScript Library using Computational Geometry to render movable, dynamically resizable, and auto-arranging grids.
 Written in vanilla JavaScript, it can be plugged into most frameworks, plus it has a plugin for React applications.
 It gives users the most optimal arrangements using its highly efficient and fine-tuned algorithm.

 ## This is a beta release.
 This version might be unstable.
 Although many issues were identified and resolved in this current release, you might sometimes encounter unusual behavior.
-Some of them are:

-* Item disappearing when right-clicked: This is a known issue, which happens very rarely.
-I am working on recreating it and fixing it.
-* Item overlapping: It has been worked on and fixed.
-I am further trying to recreate some instances, but so far, I haven't been successful, which is a positive sign.
-* Items not affected by a move or resize getting rearranged: Most instances were identified and resolved.
-Because of how the entire thing works, we can still find some instances where items that are not affected are getting rearranged.
-It will be constantly worked on and improved.
-* **Scrolling: There is a bug that breaks the scrolling behavior in ios devices while in mobile view.
-The fix is planned for the upcoming release.**
-* **Scrolling: While on interactive view.
-If there are large, completely unused spaces in-between items, then the scroll freezes.**
-* **Zombie item: While moving an item to a position substantially far away vertically, sometimes a zombie item i.e. an item that can't be interacted with is observed.**

 ### Improvements in the arrange algorithm are made in patches.
 I try to make sure it doesn't affect any APIs.